gavz/hardware-village/usb/README.md

 1. Sniffing with a logic analyzer already demoed in part 1.
 2. Sniffing USB with USBProxy on BeagleBone Black.
 3. Sniffing USB with USBProxy 'Nouveau' with Facedancer.
-4. USB MitM with two Facedacer boards.
-5. Sniffing USB with OpenVizsla.
+4. Sniffing USB with OpenVizsla.